theonize/Currier/Gloss/John/John 8.md

   ~ the people involved (family, witnesses) were all to stone the accused and they followed the leader

+33) "we have never been in bondage" ~ hard to fathom the frame of mind that forgets the Exodus and their current subjugation to Rome

-44) the devil speaks lies "from his own resources"  ~ idios ~ self, nature
+44) the devil speaks lies "from his own resources"  ~ idios ~ self, nature devil ~ diabolos ~